ss77a/ayame/README.md

 ## License

-**ayame** is licensed under the Unlicense license — see the [LICENSE](https://github.com/ss77a/ayame/blob/main/LICENSE.md) file for details.
+**Ayame** is licensed under the Unlicense license — see the [LICENSE](https://github.com/ss77a/ayame/blob/main/LICENSE.md) file for details.